taylorSando/om-material-ui/README.md

 [![Clojars Project](http://clojars.org/om-material-ui/latest-version.svg)](http://clojars.org/om-material-ui)

+The sample is located at:

+cd examples/simple

-You can view a very basic sample by: cd examples lein cljsbuild once simple
+lein cljsbuild once simple

 Then going to resources/public/index.html in a browser

 You should see a very basic input box, material ui-style.